-Wall Street jumps on hopes of lockdown easing; JPMorgan kicks off earnings
+Wall Street surges on hopes of lockdown easing; JPMorgan kicks off earnings

 However, S&P 500 firms are still off about $4.7 trillion in market value and analysts have warned of a torrid earnings season as the containment measures ground business activity to a shuddering halt.

-JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N) fell 3.4% and 4.4% respectively, after rising in early trading, as first-quarter profits plunged with both banks setting aside billions of dollars to cover potential loan-losses from the pandemic.
+JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N) reversed early gains to drop 3.3% and 4.5% respectively, as first-quarter profits plunged with both banks setting aside billions of dollars to cover potential loan-losses from the pandemic.

-Coronavirus-fueled uncertainty also forced Johnson & Johnson (JNJ.N) to cut its 2020 adjusted profit forecast, but its shares rose 4.1% as it boosted its quarterly dividend, signaling financial stability at a time when a slate of blue-chip firms have suspended dividends to shore up cash reserves.
+“Investors are looking past what’s undoubtedly going to be a very weak earnings season and are somewhat optimistic that things will get back to normal next quarter,” said Rick Meckler, partner at Cherry Lane Investments in New Vernon, New Jersey.

-“The ‘turned the corner’ narrative has a strong immediacy, but there remain creeping concerns about a slow economic re-opening and lasting changes to consumer spending,” said Yung-Yu Ma, chief investment strategist at BMO Wealth Management in Portland, Oregon.
+Johnson & Johnson (JNJ.N) rose 4.9% as it reported better-than-expected quarterly earnings and boosted its dividend, signaling financial stability at a time when a slate of blue-chip firms have suspended dividends to shore up cash reserves.

-Advancing issues outnumbered decliners more than 3-to-1 on the NYSE and 2-to-1 on the Nasdaq.
+Advancing issues outnumbered decliners for a 2.89-to-1 ratio on the NYSE and a 2.29-to-1 ratio on the Nasdaq.

-The S&P index recorded seven new 52-week highs and no new low, while the Nasdaq recorded 21 new highs and four new lows.
+The S&P index recorded eight new 52-week highs and no new low, while the Nasdaq recorded 22 new highs and eight new lows.

 Reporting by Medha Singh and Akanksha Rana in Bengaluru; Editing by Sagarika Jaisinghani and Shounak Dasgupta